astorfi/Caffe_Deep_Learning/Installation/readme.md

 #### Editing the bash file

-The following command must be added to the end of `source bash file`:
+The following two command should be added to the end of `source bash file`.
+However based on the experiments the necessity of the second one has not been proven!
 ```
 export PATH="/home/sina/anaconda/bin:$PATH"
+export LD_LIBRARY_PATH=/home/sina/anaconda/lib:$LD_LIBRARY_PATH

 ```